Enigma details: it's all about wires and electrical signals - Day 6 #100DaysOfCode26 Jun 2016

 Their encoding tables are defined by scrambling the wirings going from pin contacts to the flat ones.

 Now, when one rotor steps, the rotation simply slides the input/output connections.
 As a side-effect, this simple mechanical procedure changes the current encoding.

 The first military Enigma model had 5 rotors available, with different wiring tables built in their scrambled wiring structure.
 They where named in Roman numbers - I, II, III, IV, and V - and where visible in the pin contacts side of the rotor.

 Now, setting up an Enigma machine is just a matter of choosing the right rotor models, placing them in the correct order and positioning, and connecting the appropriate plugs in the plugboard.

-The following video is a really didactic presentation on the inner workings of Enigma.
+This video, by Dr. James Grime, is a really didactic presentation on the inner workings of Enigma.
 I highly recommend watching it in order to get deeper knowledge on the machine.